 Many of them prefer to speak their native language other than English at home.
 Some can be attributed to simply by choice but some indicate a lack of proficiency in English.
 This is also known in terms of LEP or Low English Proficiency for the sake of governmental documentation, with individuals with a deficient LEP offering suffering in terms of available services due to language restrictions.
 When taking these populations into account, it’s clear that medical translators are the key for them to have access to proper medical treatment.

-The medical translation company must be capable of providing as many translations as necessary in order to get all of the relevant information out to academics, scientists and medical professionals around the world are as quickly and accurately as necessary in order to be successful.
+The medical translation company must be capable of providing as many translations as necessary to get all of the relevant information out to academics, scientists and medical professionals around the world are as quickly and accurately as necessary to be successful.

 The World Health Organization must translate each document it creates into all six of its official languages, including Arabic, Chinese, English, French, Russian and Spanish.
 Each one of these copies will then be used as the basis for further medical document translations that must be completed accurately and as quickly as possible so that the global dissemination of the information can begin immediately.